 By visiting Google.com/hotels you will come across a user interface that looks very similar to what you know and love from Google Flights.
 It’s simple and very intuitive, and you’ll be able to enter a destination where you need lodging, dates and the number of guests you will be traveling with.

-And since Manhattan is huge and has literally hundreds of hotel options, these features will come in handy.
+And since Manhattan is huge, the search results literally populated hundreds of hotel options.
+Because of this, utilizing the search features will come in handy.

 For my search, I know I want to stay in Midtown close to Central Park so I zoomed in on the map of that area.
 Once there, I chose properties that have Google reviews of 4 stars or higher, had both a fitness center and a pool, and I only wanted to see only Hilton properties because of my Diamond status from the Hilton Aspire card.

-And if you choose a specific hotel chain, Google Hotels even lets you dial in specific brands within the hotel chain as you can see below.
+And if you choose a specific hotel chain, it even lets you dial in specific brands within the hotel chain as you can see below.
 Though for this search, I will leave it open to all of the Hilton brands.

 Once I decided on a location and added these filters, Google brought my list of potential hotels from 922 down to just one property – The Bernic Hotel New York City, Tapestry Collection.